-WHITEHOUSE: Thanks to the actions of the European Union and the United Kingdom in cleaning up their own transparency issues, so that it jumped them to come to the United States.
+Mr. Whitehouse.
+Thanks to the actions of the European Union and the United Kingdom in cleaning up their own transparency issues, so that it jumped them to come to the United States.

-DAVIDSON: Yeah.
-Yeah, well, that's part of it, actually.
-I mean, I was at a conference - there's a yearly conference called Offshore Alert where all of - the cops and the robbers all
+Mr. DAVIDSON.
+Yes, well, that's part of it, actually.
+I mean, I was at a yearly conference called Offshore Alert where the cops the robbers all congregate.
+But a Swiss lawyer-I don't know if he was